 Warm beverages in special mugs

 This one seems so silly.
 But I have a stash of fancy mugs that I pull out every winter and put away in the spring.
-I allow tea time to be a ritual during the winter so that it contributes to my nourishment and well being.
-When friends and family come over, I let them pick their mug from my special collection.
-It becomes a conversation starter and it’s a quirky little ‘imperfect’ detail that adds delight to a space and to the day.
+I allow tea time to be a ritual during the winter so that it contributes to my nourishment and well-being.
+When friends and family come over, I let them pick their mugs from my special collection.
+It becomes a conversation starter and it’s a quirky little ‘imperfect’ detail that adds delight to space and to the day.

 Using natural scents